shitiz087/farmpoc/farm/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+### Configuration

+Download and install git
+Download and install nodejs https://nodejs.org

+Note: Make sure you have Node version >= 8.11.0 and NPM >= 5.6.0

+Once you have those, you should install these globals with `npm install` if any error for nom occurs then execute `npm cache clear --force`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.